joolstorrentecalo/gitlab-foss/doc/api/groups.md

 This endpoint:

 - On Premium and Ultimate tiers, marks the group for deletion.
 The deletion happens 7 days later by default, but you can change the retention period in the [instance settings](../administration/settings/visibility_and_access_controls.md#deletion-protection).
-- On Free tier, deletes the group immediately and queues a background job to delete all projects in the group.
+- On Free tier, removes the group immediately and queues a background job to delete all projects in the group.
 - Deletes a subgroup immediately if the subgroup is marked for deletion (GitLab 15.4 and later).
 The endpoint does not immediately delete top-level groups.

 ```plaintext